martialboniou/Dots/.emacs.d/README.md

 You can now install `bzr` via `easy_install`:
     $ easy_install bzr

 After the `haskell` installation, you should get the `cabal` package manager.
 You should use it to build the patch-based RCS named `darcs`.
-You may follow the `darcs` wiki way <http://wiki.darcs.net/BuildingUnderWindows>, by  installing  [OpenSSL (32-bit)](http://www.slproweb.com/products/Win32OpenSSL.html) (not the *Light* version), executing on the *MinGW Shell* command line:
+You may follow the `darcs` wiki's instructions  <http://wiki.darcs.net/BuildingUnderWindows>, by  installing  [OpenSSL (32-bit)](http://www.slproweb.com/products/Win32OpenSSL.html) (not the *Light* version), executing on the *MinGW Shell* command line:
     $ cd /c/OpenSSL-Win32/lib/MinGW
     $ cp libeay32.a libcrypto.a
     $ cp ssleay32.a libssl.a